HRG-OFFICIAL/ApniDukaan-Ecommerce/WARP.md

 ## Project Overview

-ShopSphere is a full-stack e-commerce platform built with a microservices architecture.
+ApniDukaan is a full-stack e-commerce platform built with a microservices architecture.
 The system is designed for scalability and uses modern technologies including Next.js, Node.js microservices, GraphQL, MongoDB, Redis, Kafka, Docker, and Kubernetes.

 ## Architecture